imransaadullah/fast-api/docs/README.md

 - **WebSocket**: Search for "websocket" for real-time communication guides
 - **Authentication**: Search for "auth" or "token" for security documentation
 - **Routing**: Search for "route" or "router" for routing guides
+- **Extensions**: Search for "redis", "pdo", or "extension" for installation guides
+- **Troubleshooting**: Search for "error", "issue", or "problem" for solutions

 ## 📝 Contributing to Documentation